ICRA-2019/srrg_hbst/README.md

 Users might specify their own, augmented binary descriptor and node classes with specific leaf spawning <br>
 Two variants of subclassing are already provided in `src/srrg_hbst_types_probabilistic`

+## It doesn't work?
+[Open an issue](https://gitlab.com/srrg-software/srrg_hbst/issues) or contact the maintainer (see package.xml)

 ## Related publications
+Please cite our most recent publication when using this library :) <br>

 IROS 2016 - Visual localization and loop closing using decision trees and binary features: http://ieeexplore.ieee.org/document/7759679/ (DOI: 10.1109/IROS.2016.7759679)

     @inproceedings{schlegel2016visual,